Best Hiking Skirts and Dresses of 2024/25

 What we didn’t like: Less versatile in that it’s specialized for just hiking

-The Jolly Gear Triple Crown Button Down Sun Dress is our pick for best for cold weather, though we actually think it’s great year-round.
-The long sleeves offer a layer of warmth when it’s cold or the weather turns, but the UPF 30 protection, breathable, and antimicrobial material make this dress great for warm, sunny, or high-altitude hikes as well.
+The Jolly Gear Triple Crown Button Down Sun Dress is our pick for best dress for thru-hiking for its great features, coverage, and sun protection.
+The long sleeves offer a layer of protection when it’s cold or the weather turns, and the UPF 30 protection, breathable, and antimicrobial material make this dress great for warm, sunny, or high-altitude hikes as well.

 This dress also boasts thoughtful features, such as a good with vent/hair hold and cinch cord with cord locks, zipper pockets, thumbholes, neck protecting collar, and button-down adjustability for ventilation, and a snap at the hem to convert the dress to a romper (this came in handy on a very windy hike in Rocky Mountain National Park when the winds kept blowing up the dress!).